Independent · Evidence-Based · Clinical

 Clinical Rigour.
 Plain Language.

-The Health Reference was built on a single frustration: the gap between what the clinical literature actually shows about herbal supplements and what most health websites tell you.
+The Health Reference was built on a single frustration: the gap between what the clinical literature actually shows about supplements and medicinal plants, and what most health websites tell you.
 Most sites either overstate the evidence to drive sales or bury useful information in impenetrable academic language.

 Every guide here starts with the primary peer-reviewed literature — randomised controlled trials, meta-analyses, and pharmacokinetic studies indexed on PubMed.
-Safety and dosage data are cross-referenced against the European Pharmacopoeia, EMA HMPC monographs, WHO Monographs on Selected Medicinal Plants, and the German Commission E.
+Vitamin and mineral data are cross-referenced against NIH Office of Dietary Supplements fact sheets and USP monographs; botanical safety and dosage data against the European Pharmacopoeia, EMA HMPC monographs, WHO Monographs on Selected Medicinal Plants, and the German Commission E.

 Traditional use is documented for historical context.
 It is never presented as clinical evidence.
 "Suggests" and "may" replace "proven" and "cures" throughout — because the person reading this deserves accuracy, not marketing.